|Class Meets: MWF 10:30 Studio D classroom, inside library||Lab Meets: Thursdays (8:15 am

 2) in Bio113, you will learn biology in a new and effective way; and

 You will want to read the chapter and answer the Integrating Questions as they appear in the reading.
-Do NOT skip the questions until later.
-We know that students learn best if they construct their own knowledge.
-Therefore, the Integrating Questions are designed to help you extract the key inforamation from the original figures published in scientific papers.
-You will not only learn the main points, but you will learn how to do science by interpreting figures.
-Furthermore, you will utilze math to help you better understand biology.
+Do NOT skip the questions.
+Research has shown that students learn best if they construct their own knowledge.
+Therefore, the Integrating Questions are designed to help you extract the key information from the original figures published in scientific papers.
+You will not only learn the main points and retain them longer, you also will learn the skills of science by interpreting figures.
+Furthermore, you will use math to help you better understand biology.
 The math will be presented in BioMath Explorations which will enable you to use the math you already know to reinforce your understanding of biology.

-The 4 exams will be drawn from the Integrating Questions and the summary questions at the back of each chapter.
-The exams will be take-home, closed-book exams.
+The questions on the 4 exams will be drawn from the Integrating Questions and the Review Questions at the end of each section.
+Exams are take-home, closed-book tests.
 The answers to the take-home questions are to be typed, and are due at the next class time.
 Exams are not to be turned in late unless you have made prior arrangements with me.
-Acceptable reasons for delay include: death in the family, personal illness requiring physicians care, etc. Unacceptable reasons include: intramurals, Homecoming, Patterson Court functions, other tests or exams, etc. Once you open the take-home exam file, you cannot use your book, notes, or any other source other than your personal memory.
-The than a memorization test, so be sure to give yourself enough time and don't start taking the test late Sunday night.
+Acceptable reasons for delay include: death in the family, personal illness requiring physician’s care, etc. Unacceptable reasons include: intramurals, Homecoming, Patterson Court functions, other tests or exams, etc. Once you open the take-home exam file, you cannot use your book, notes, or any other source other than your personal memory.

 Davidson has a special benefit for science students because you pay the same amount for courses without labs as you do for science courses with labs.
-This means you actually get more for your money by taking science courses than non-science courses.
+This means you get more for your money by taking science courses than non-science courses.
 Economically, this course is a real bargain.
 It comes with a 3 hour laboratory absolutely free!
-However, it is not acceptable to miss this free lab since 25% of your grade is based upon lab.
-Lab will be discussed further on Thursday (we meet the first week of classes).
-The lab manual will be available in weekly installments in the form of Word files.
+However, it is not acceptable to miss this “free” lab since 25% of your grade is based upon lab.
+Lab will be discussed further weekly installments in the form of Word files.

 Campus Support for Your Learning

-The Math & Science Center (MSC)offers free assistance to students in all areas of math and science, with a focus on the introductory courses.
+The Math & Science Center (MSC) offers free assistance to students in all areas of math and science, with a focus on the introductory courses.
 Trained and highly qualified peers hold one-on-one and small-group tutoring sessions on a drop-in basis or by appointment, as well as timely recap sessions ahead of scheduled reviews.
 Emphasis is placed on thinking critically, understanding concepts, making connections, and communicating effectively, not just getting correct answers.
 In addition, students can start or join a study group and use the MSC as a group or individual study space.
-Located in the Center for Teaching & Learning (CTL) on the first floor of the College Library, drop-in hours are Sunday through Thursday, 8-11 PM, and Sunday, Tuesday, Thursday, 4-6 PM, beginning Sunday, September 2.
+Located in the Center for Teaching & Learning (CTL) on the first floor of the College Library, drop-in hours are Sunday through Thursday, 8-11 PM, and Sunday, Tuesday, Thursday, 4-6 PM, beginning Sunday, August 30.
 Appointments are available at other times.
-For more information, visit www3.davidson.edu/cms/x39569.xml, or contact Dr. Mark Barsoum (mabarsoum or ext.
+For more information, visit http://sites.davidson.edu/ctl, or contact Dr. Mark Barsoum (firstname.lastname@example.org or ext.
 2796).

 The Speaking Center @ Davidson College (for oral lab reports) offers the services of trained student tutors to support speaking across the curriculum.
 At any point of the process, from selecting a topic to delivering the speech, the Center can assist your students in learning to speak, and speaking to learn.
 No appointment is necessary; tutors see students on a first-come, first-served basis.
-Located in Chambers B39 in the north basement, along with the Writing Center, the Speaking Center includes private rooms, a camera and playback equipment, and resource materials to help students collaborate with tutors.
+Located very close to Studio D in the library, the Speaking Center includes private rooms, a camera and playback equipment, and resource materials to help students collaborate with tutors.
 Students wishing to keep copies of their presentations can bring recordable DVDs (available in the Bookstore).
-The Speaking Center will be open Sunday through Thursday from 9-11 pm starting Sunday, September 5th.
-If you want their help, try to come early; help is more readily available at 9 pm than at 10:45.
+The Speaking Center will be open Sunday through Thursday from 8-11 pm starting Sunday, September 6th.
+If you want their help, try to come early; help is more

 Note: I assume that everyone has had some high school biology and chemistry.
 If you have not, this course may be very difficult for you.
 You should talk to me the first day if you have not had one or both of these high school courses.